 You're interested in all aspects of pregnancy, birth and motherhood.
 You like being with people and are interested in learning about how the human body and mind work.

 You'll need a minimum of five 9-4 (A*-C) grade GCSEs, preferably including biology, and be prepared to take at least two (ideally three) A levels or the equivalent.

-You'll need to take an approved pre-registration degree in midwifery at university.
+You'll need to take either an approved pre-registration degree in midwifery at university or find a degree apprenticeship in midwifery with an employer.
 You'll need good to high grades in A levels - typically including human biology or biology.
-However, each university sets its own entry requirements so it's essential that you check each one to see what their requirements are.

 Entry requirements for university courses and degree apprenticeships vary, so it's vital to check these well in advance.